Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 An introduction to scientific and social aspects of food including global trends in food production for health and well-being, food choice, sensory properties, and issues around food safety and sustainability.

 People are becoming more aware of the importance of eating a healthy diet, keeping foods safe and protecting the planet.
 This awareness impacts on how food companies approach safe and sustainable food production and how consumers respond to these foods.
-The Food Principles paper (FOSC 111) provides students with an understanding of the science of foods and of consumer behaviour in relation to food.
+Food in a Changing World (FOSC 111) provides students with an understanding of the science of foods and of consumer behaviour in relation to food.
 The paper also gives them experience in developing new foods for the market.
 Students are exposed to current global trends including the production of animal and plant-based foods, management of allergens and development of nutritious and safe foods.
 This paper is required for students taking Food Science or Consumer Food Science as a degree, and will be of interest to anyone who cares about food and how it impacts on health, nutrition and the environment.

 Paper title Food in a Changing World